kcajheish/operating-system-note/persistence.md

 - Non work conserve
     - Or anticipatory disk schedule
     - Group disk requests that read nearby block

+## Redundant Array of Inexpensive Disks(RAIDs)

+In RAIDs, multiple disks are connected in parallel to increase capacity, redundancy, and speed up IO time

+RAIDs offers transparency
+- RAIDs interface is like a single disk; it has excellent software compatibility and deployability.

 ## File and directory

 file